A MASKED BALL

 Once that meeting is over, Riccardo comes in and is greeted by the parliamentarians and given papers that he has to review.
 So he goes into his private office, again totally defined by light, and his page, Oscar, comes in and hands him a list of people who will be at the ball.
-Riccardo looks down this list and sees her name: “Oh, Amelia!”
+Riccardo looks down this list and sees the name of his love: “Oh, Amelia!”
 So immediately we establish who Amelia is and how Riccardo feels about her.

-Then Renato comes into the Riccardo’s office, and we hear Riccardo think, “Oh my God, it’s her husband.”
+Then Renato, Amelia’s husband and Riccardo’s trusted advisor, comes into the Riccardo’s office, and we hear Riccardo think, “Oh my God, it’s her husband.”
 And that’s how we know who loves whom.

 ALO: It’s interesting how you have to set-up such a complicated story so quickly and in another language!
-The English translation on the supertitles helps, but really it’s the work of Verdi to do it, right?
+The English translation on the supertitles helps, but really isn’t it the work of Verdi to do it, right?

 Major:Yes, Verdi masterfully sets-up the scene, the characters and their relationships before you.
 So what we learn in that early scene is that Renato is not only best friend and trusted advisor to Riccardo, but he also looks out for Riccardo by telling him that he has a list of conspirators who want to kill him.
 Riccardo answers this by saying he doesn’t want to see the list, he doesn’t care.
 He says “I’m the governor of all the people.”